Introduction: types of enquiry: full and aspect

 It is important to assess the risks in every enquiry for cross tax issues.
 If you find any new risks, you should consider whether they have any significance for any other tax or duty.
 For example, if you establish there are omitted sales and the turnover is above the VAT threshold, further VAT may be due.
 If the business used the income from these sales to make ‘cash in hand’ payments to employees, further PAYE may be due.

 If any of the risks apply to any other tax regimes, it is important to involve colleagues who have the relevant expertise at the earliest opportunity.
 This can reduce the amount of time spent and cost for both HMRC and the customer.

-If you suspect evasion, you must consider making an immediate referral to the Evasion Referral Team, (This content has been withheld because of exemptions in the Freedom of Information Act 2000) .
+If you suspect evasion, you must consider making an immediate referral to the Evasion Management Team, (This content has been withheld because of exemptions in the Freedom of Information Act 2000) .